-Perhaps the works most similar to ours is the highly impactful XLand line of research~\citep{team2021Openended, team2023Humantimescale}.
-XLand defines a large and diverse distribution of levels inside a 3D physics simulation, with an embodied agent (or set of agents) required to fulfill some specified goal in the environment.
-Similar to us, XLand agents train on a procedurally generated set of levels and are then assessed on human-designed holdout levels.
+Perhaps the work most similar to ours is the highly impactful XLand line of research~\citep{team2021Openended, team2023Humantimescale}.
+XLand defines a large and diverse distribution of levels inside a 3D physics simulation, with an embodied agent (or set of agents) required to fulfil some specified goal Similar to us, agents train on procedurally generated levels and are assessed on human-designed holdout levels.
 We see the main differences to \kinetix being the expressivity of the tasks and the public state of the work.
-In particular, we would subjectively claim that \kinetix, through representation of almost any conceivable 2D rigid-body physics problem, has a more expressive universe of tasks.
-While XLand also employs a physics engine, all the tasks are constrained to homogeneous agents acting in the world, potentially limiting the scope of tasks---it is not clear, for instance, how one would represent any of the holdout environments in \cref{fig:intro_fig} in XLand.
-Lastly, we note that the XLand environment has not been made open-source, limiting its use for future research.
-XLand-Minigrid~\citep{nikulin2023xlandminigrid} provides a fast, open-source version of XLand, however in doing so it simplifies the environment into a gridworld.
+In particular, we subjectively claim that \kinetix, through the representation of almost any conceivable 2D rigid-body physics problem, has a more expressive universe of tasks.
+While XLand also employs a physics engine, all the tasks are constrained to homogeneous agents acting in the world, potentially limiting its scope---it is not clear, for instance, how one would represent any of the holdout environments in \cref{fig:intro_fig} in XLand.
+Lastly, we note that XLand's source code is unavailable, limiting its use for future research.
+Although XLand-Minigrid~\citep{nikulin2023xlandminigrid} provides a fast, open-source version of XLand, it simplifies the environment into a gridworld.